 Florida Appellate Practice and Advocacy Eight Edition

-§1.3 Effective January 2023 the new Sixth District opened, headquartered in Lakeland.
+§1.3 In January 2023 the Sixth District Court of Appeals opened, headquartered in Lakeland.

 §2.2 In Furst v.
 DeFrances, 332 So.
 3d 951 (Fla.
 2021) the court accepted jurisdiction on the basis the district court opinion expressly affected property appraisers, a class of constitutional officers.